masasam/dotfiles/README.md

 #### Install using mise

 	sudo pacman -S mise
+	mise use -g bun
+	mise use -g duckdb
 	mise use -g gemini-cli
 	mise use -g marp-cli
 	mise use -g node